twlz0ne/separedit.el/README.md

 - Move the cursor to a comment or string, or a code block inside them.
 - <kbd>C-c '</kbd>.

+    or press <kbd>C-u C-c '</kbd> to starting edit with manually selected major mode.

 ## Edit comment

 `comment-edit` use **continuity** as basis for determing whether it is a comment **block** or **line**.